aerian-studios/ignite-typescript-boilerplate/readme.md

 ### Redux, Sagas

 Contains a preconfigured Redux and Redux-Sagas setup.
 Review each file carefully to see how Redux interacts with your application.
 You will find these in the Reducers and Sagas folders.

-_TODO: explain more about Redux & Redux Sagas here_
+We use [typesafe-actions](https://github.com/piotrwitek/typesafe-actions) to get lovely type checking of our reducers and actions.
+Take a look at `Lib/ReduxHelpers.ts` for some extra functions that we use to make them more Ignite-y.

 ### Services